 After April 2, the movement grew both louder and larger.
 Given Oklahoma’s weak trade unions and labor traditions, many of us had privately worried on Monday that turnout in the coming days might decline.
 Amazingly, the opposite dynamic took place.
 Both Tuesday and Wednesday were bigger than the day before.
 And Monday, April 9, was the largest action yet, with an estimated fifty thousand at the capitol.
 Across the state, at least half a million students, over 70 percent of the state total, were out of school.

-Stephanie Price, a speech-language pathologist at Moore Public Schools, highlighted the significance of this outpouring:
+Stephanie Price, a speech-language pathologist, highlighted the significance of this outpouring:

 I am now more optimistic about what the future of our state is going to look like.
 Until recently, a lot of people have been very quiet, they’ve taken on the opinions of those in power.
 They’ve trusted their elected representatives.
 But now people have been woken up to what’s really going on.